87 Best Restaurants in The Cyclades, Greece

 Metaxi Mas

 In the winding alleys of the Palia Agora in Naxos Town, Metaxi Mas is the local favorite for home-cooked taverna specialties year-round, making the meaning of its name, "just between us," very appropriate.
-For nearly two decades the Flerianos family has focused on the local flavors that Naxos has to offer—fresh vegetables, meats, cheeses, and seafood cooked in the traditional ways.
+For over two decades the Flerianos family has focused on the local flavors that Naxos has to offer—fresh vegetables, meats, cheeses, and seafood cooked in the traditional ways.

-Naxos Town, 84300, Greece
+Old Market, Naxos Town, 84300, Greece

 22850-26425